stripe/stripe-cli/pkg/playback/README.md

 ## Controlling the playback server
 Besides the command line flags at startup, there are also HTTP endpoints that allow you to control and modify the server's behavior while it is running.

-`GET:` `/playback/mode/[mode]`: Sets the server mode to one of ["auto", "record", "replay"].
+`POST:` `/playback/mode/[mode]`: Sets the server mode to one of ["auto", "record", "replay"].

-`GET:` `/playback/cassette/setroot?dir=[path_to_directory]`: Set the root directory for reading/writing cassettes.
+`POST:` `/playback/cassette/setroot?dir=[path_to_directory]`: Set the root directory for reading/writing cassettes.
 All cassette paths are relative to this directory.

-`GET:` `/playback/cassette/load?filepath=[filepath]`: Load the cassette file at the given filepath, relative to the cassette root directory.
+`POST:` `/playback/cassette/load?filepath=[filepath]`: Load the cassette file at the given filepath, relative to the cassette root directory.

-`GET:` `/playback/casette/eject`: Eject (unload) the current cassette and do any teardown.
+`POST:` `/playback/casette/eject`: Eject (unload) the current cassette and do any teardown.
 In `record` mode or `auto` mode when recording to a new file, this writes the recorded interactions to the cassette file.
 When replaying (whether in `replay` or `auto` modes) this is a no-op.

 ## Example